-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to: Secretary of Bionano Genomics, Inc., 9540 Towne Centre Drive, Suite 100, San Diego, CA 92121. - You may attend the Annual Meeting and vote in person.
-Simply attending the Annual Meeting will not, by itself, revoke your proxy.
+- · You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to: Secretary of Bionano Genomics, Inc., 9540 Towne Centre Drive, Suite 100, San Diego, CA 92121. - You may vote during the Annual Meeting which will be hosted via the Internet.
+Simply attending the Annual Meeting online will not, by itself, revoke your proxy.
+Even if you plan to attend the Annual Meeting online, we recommend that you also submit your proxy or voting instructions or vote by telephone or through the internet so that your vote will be counted if you later decide not to attend the Annual Meeting online.